 Con: Frequently having to take glasses on and off when switching between near and far-sighted views.

-- Popular styles include sun readers which allow you to use your readers outdoors and still have protection from the sun.
+- Popular styles include reading sunglasses which allow you to use your readers outdoors and still have protection from the sun.

 Pro: A solution for those who find it tiresome having to take their glasses on and off throughout the day.